 Trust is the foundation of any sale you ever make.
 Honest offers of help with no strings attached invite people to check you (and your commitment) out.
 Free resources are a perfect vehicle for that invitation.

-What’s the intention behind your giveaway?
+What’s the intention behind your freebies?

 Now the give-and-take part of free resources comes into play: You offer your visitor incredibly helpful information for free, to get that visitors email address in return.